 Her dark green eyes grew round and her small mouth opened in surprise.
 With a wash, she would look pretty.
 Now, she was small, alone, lost and scared.

 “You need to learn how to spot another lifeliner.”

 “Is that what we’re called?” she ventured uncertainly, not sure of his intentions, looking at angles to make a run for it.

 He gently squeezed her hand.
 “Go on.
-Feed.”
+Jam.”

 She licked her lips with the tip of her tongue and her eyes turned misty.
 He felt a mild jolt as his life-force drained and a faint glow bathed her small body.

-“That’s enough,” he told her.
-He glanced at the nearby restaurant, one of many in upper Collins Street, and inclined his head.
+“That’s enough,” he told her after forty seconds.
+He glanced at a nearby restaurant, one of many in upper Collins Street, and inclined his head.
 “When was the last time you had a proper breakfast?”